CN2F: A Cloud-Native Cellular Network Framework: Related Work

 \section{Related Work}

-Testbed-based evaluation in wireless networks is a prevalent approach used to assess realistic scenarios.
-The importance of testbeds grows when we come to 5G/B5G mobile networks due to the complexity and different requirements of these networks.
-This section briefly mentions some developed testbeds for 5G networks and their capabilities.
+Testbed-based evaluation in wireless networks is a prevalent approach used to assess realistic scenarios \cite{esmaeily2021small}.
+The importance of testbeds even grows when we come to 5G/B5G mobile networks due to the complexity and different requirements of these networks.
+This section briefly mentions cellular network testbeds previously developed and their capabilities.

-In \cite{ref10}, the authors focused on the orchestration of the TN and RAN by suggesting a hierarchical cross-domain orchestrator that offers network programmability and flexibility.
+Rostami et al. \cite{ref10} focused on the orchestration of the TN and RAN by suggesting a hierarchical cross-domain orchestrator that offers network programmability and flexibility.
 This orchestrator monitors the radio resources at the network access edge level, the transport resources at the access and aggregation levels across multiple domains, and the cloud resources at the network core level to make decisions.
 The authors demonstrated the advantages and feasibility of their proposed orchestration by implementing two use cases of SDN-based transport and RAN orchestration in a testbed.
-The first use case presents sharing of joint RAN-transport resources between two Service Providers (SPs), and the second one demonstrates how an SP can customize its own slice.
+The first use case presents the sharing of joint RAN-transport resources between two Service Providers (SPs), and the second one demonstrates how an SP can customize its own slice.

-The authors in \cite{ref11} presented the architecture and results of the ADRENALINE as a testbed, which is an SDN/NFV packet/optical transport network and edge/core cloud platform for end-to-end 5G and IoT services, deployed with open-source software and Commercial Off The Shelf (COTS) hardware.
-Similarly, the work in \cite{ref12} provided an experimental setup of a convergent 5G service scenario involving IoT, cloud, and edge networks, all featured by SDN capabilities.
+Muñoz et al. \cite{ref11} presented the architecture and results of the ADRENALINE as a testbed, which is an SDN/NFV packet/optical transport network and edge/core cloud platform for end-to-end 5G and IoT services, deployed with open-source software and Commercial Off The Shelf (COTS) hardware.
+Similarly, Fichera et al. \cite{ref12} provided an experimental setup of a convergent 5G service scenario involving IoT, cloud, and edge networks, all featured by SDN capabilities.
 The implemented testbed also includes an SDN-based orchestrator able to dynamically adapt data delivery paths based on the current load of network switches and links.
-Another testbed presented in \cite{ref13} employs COTS components to embody an end-to-end 5G platform based on the C-RAN architecture, with a fully virtualized RAN, an optical/wireless fronthaul, and a cloud-based backend.
+Another testbed presented by Ramantas et al. \cite{ref13}, which employs COTS components to embody an end-to-end 5G platform based on the C-RAN architecture, with a fully virtualized RAN, an optical/wireless fronthaul, and a cloud-based backend.
 These approaches do not offer a complete end-to-end network slicing and the source codes needed to deploy the testbeds are not publicly available.